-Colleges sometimes include the maximum available federal student and parent loans on financial aid notifications to bring the amount of awarded financial aid closer to the total cost of attendance.
+Colleges sometimes include the maximum available federal student and parent loans on financial aid notifications to bring the amount of offered financial aid closer to the total cost of attendance.
 It’s not always clear that students don’t need to accept the full amount of all loans.

-Reducing expenses or increasing earnings to offset awarded student loans will mean less debt after graduation.
+Reducing expenses or increasing earnings to offset offered student loans will mean less debt after graduation.
 Lower spending and more income can also mean parents may choose to reduce or not take the amount of a federal PLUS Loan for parents.
 The borrower will need to repay the loan amount along with interest that accrues daily on those loans.
 And, it won’t matter if college doesn’t result in graduation, a job or the anticipated earnings.
 Once the loan has been accepted, the student (or parents in the case of a parent PLUS loan) is responsible for repaying it.

 Students can always accept only the loan amount they need.
 To take a partial loan amount:

 - Fill in the desired loan amount on the document to be returned to the financial aid office if a paper copy needs to be signed and returned.

 - Choose the electronic option for accepting or declining each applicable loan, or for taking out a partial loan amount, when accepting financial aid online.